vtexdocs/help-center-content/docs/tutorials/en/manual-of-classes-and-methods-used-on-webservice.md

 ---
-title: Manual of classes and methods used on Web Service
+title: 'Manual of classes and methods used on Web Service'
 id: tutorials_749
 status: DRAFT
 createdAt: 2017-04-27T21:58:32.334Z